pzuehlke/Turing-machine-tape-generator/README.md

 ## Output

-The function returns a nicely formatted string containing the entire LaTeX TikZ code for the generated grid diagram.
+A nicely formatted string containing the entire LaTeX TikZ code for the generated grid diagram.

 ## Writing the output to a text file

-The LaTeX code is automatically written to a file named `tikz_code.txt` in the same directory.
+Because the LaTeX code spans several lines, it is automatically written to a file named `tikz_code.txt` in the same directory.
 To write into another file, search the script for the line:
 ```
 with open("tikz_code.txt", "w") as file_object:
 ```
 and replace `tikz_code.txt` with the desired file's path.
-If the file does not yet exist, it will be created when the script is run. (_Caution_: if the file already exists, its contents will be replaced by the generated LaTeX code everytime the script is run!)
+If the file does not yet exist, it will be created when the script is run. (__Caution__: if the file already exists, its contents will be replaced by the generated LaTeX code everytime the script is run!)